cswclui/katacoda-scenarios-1/msdb-004/step03.md

 ## What You'll Be Doing

 In the previous lesson we demonstrated a simple implementation of the CQRS in which new data was added to both the `write` and `read` data sources from within the handler code of the HTTP `POST` request.
 This approach had two significant shortcomings.
-First, it's violation of the concept of [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
+First, it's a violation of the concept of [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 Second, it makes the code hard to refactor.

 In this lesson we're going to take another approach.
 Instead of adding new data to both the `write` and `read` data sources in sequence with in the scope of a single function, we're going to implement an event driven design.